 Something surges in my chest, rising and falling to the cadence of his breathing.
 Each time I move the stethoscope to a new patch of scars, it wells up in me again.
 Then, I slide it to the front, under his gown.

 Thud thud…thud thud…thud thud…

 It seems impossible that those beats—coming from a heart like mine—keep him alive.
-God of the universe, dependent on an electrical impulse and hand-sized mass of muscle for his human existence.
-An organ that could have—and did—lay cold and contracted between immobile ribs.
-Like the heart I’d held in my hand and dissected in med school.
-Talk about life support.
-While we sign waiters against mechanical ventilation, God hooks himself up to a sinoatrial node.
+God of the universe, dependent on an electrical impulse and hand-sized muscle for his human existence.
+I take off my stethoscope and walk around the table to face him.